BuildForSDG/Team-199/links.md

 If your curious about our idea and want to fork it on GitHub go ahead.
 If you build something cool please tweet me [Carike](https://twitter.com/carikebstaden) as we would love to hear from you!

 - Frontend repo on GitHub called [BuildForSDG/Team-199](https://github.com/BuildForSDG/Team-199)
-- -Backend repo on GitHub called [BuildForSDG/Team-199_Backend](https://github.com/BuildForSDG/Team-199_Backend)
+- Backend repo on GitHub called [BuildForSDG/Team-199_Backend](https://github.com/BuildForSDG/Team-199_Backend)
 - [Project website](https://github.com/BuildForSDG/Team-199)

 ## Think What3Words deserves a closer look